elsehow/signal-identity-tools/README.md

 #### ks.replaceSignedPreKey(name, signedPreKey, cb)

-In the signal protocol, [users should replace their signed PreKeys occasionally](https://whispersystems.org/docs/specifications/x3dh/).
+In the Signal protocol, [users should replace their signed PreKeys occasionally](https://whispersystems.org/docs/specifications/x3dh/).

 This registers a new Signed PreKey for name, `name`, where `signedPreKey` comes from the callback value of `idtools.newSignedPreKey`'s `.sanitized`.